-Subject matter
+Article 1 Subject matter

-This Directive establishes rules concerning the statutory audit of annual and consolidated accounts.
+This Directive establishes rules concerning the statutory audit of annual and consolidated financial statements.

-Article 29 [...] of this Directive shall not apply to the statutory audit of annual and consolidated accounts of public-interest entities unless specified in Regulation (EU) No [xxx].
+Article 29 of this Directive shall not apply to the statutory audit of annual and consolidated financial statements of public-interest entities unless specified in Regulation (EU) No [xxx].